divVerent/s2tc/README.txt

 	colors by averaging the original colors for the encoded pixels)
 CHECK:	always run color refinement, but only use its result if it is actually
 	a closer match for the block
+LOOP:	always run color refinement, but only use its result if it is actually
+	a closer match for the block; after refining, reassign colors and refine till no change for the better happened